What Does it Take to Be a Clerical Library Assistant?

 There were about 104,300 jobs for Clerical Library Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,800 new jobs for Clerical Library Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.
+The BLS estimates 16,300 yearly job openings in this field.

 The states with the most job growth for Clerical Library Assistant are Utah, Nevada, and Texas.
 Watch out if you plan on working in Rhode Island, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 Do Clerical Library Assistants Make A Lot Of Money?